Ways to reduce greenhouse energy consumption

 With energy rates clearly on the rise, especially this winter, greenhouse growers should also be looking to reduce consumption, rather than only seeking out alternative fuel sources.
 This could be achieved by insulating the greenhouse and maintaining optimal climate conditions inside, while minimizing heat and air transfer with the harsh outdoors.

 Insulation is the main key to energy efficiency.
 Energy is constantly being invested into the greenhouse, as the air inside is monitored and adjusted, in an attempt to maintain perfect conditions – meaning whenever air finds its way out, and new air in, energy is lost.
 Locating and fixing leaks in the greenhouse walls, joints and vents is essential and may drastically reduce the need for heating over long periods of time.
-Additionally, covering walls with insulating materials, such as bubble wrap, will reduce heat transfer, further securing the heat already created.
+Additionally, covering walls with insulating materials will reduce heat transfer, further securing the heat already created.

 The next stage of insulation is a thermal screen, or possibly several.
 When closed during the night, a thermal screen reduces the heat emitted through the ceiling, while also “shrinking” greenhouse space, making it easier to control the temperatures and humidity inside.
 In fact, even a single thermal screen can reduce the energy required for heating by as much as 50 per cent.